 Once the assigned credit is exhausted, your project stops being promoted.
 Other users stop sharing your content as it’s not being displayed by VCB.

-That doesn’t mean that you can’t earn new credits and add it to the project that’s low on credits.
+That doesn’t mean that you can’t earn new credits and add them to the project that’s low on credits.

 When you earn new credits and assign some to old projects that are low on credits, you kickstart the promotion campaign all over again and get your projects on the front page of Viral Content Bee.